SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Be wary of adding too many optional line breaks, however.
 Code becomes hard to read if it is either too wide or too tall.
 Adding too many line breaks makes it hard to take in a substantial amount of code at once.
-Conversely, using too few line breaks causes readability to suffer because of fewer clues (particularly indentation clues) about the code's structure.
+Conversely, using too few line breaks removes valuable cues (particularly indentation cues) about the code's structure.

 Enumerations